Agenda

 Pay Equity Compliance Deadline Has Passed - Compliance Obligations Have Not: Lessons Leaned From Over 20 Organizations

-Sandra Haydon, Haydon Associates
+Sandra Haydon, Sandra Haydon & Associates Inc.

 Although the date for complying with the Federal Pay Equity Act has come and gone,